Social Work Department

 The Social Work Department Mission Statement and Core Competencies

-- To prepare graduates for beginning professional social work practice with individuals, families, groups, organizations, and communities, from the perspective of a Christian understanding of humanity, society, and the world.
+- To prepare students for beginning professional social work practice with diverse individuals, families, groups, organizations, and communities.

-- advance human rights and social and economic justice;
+- Advance human rights and social, economic, and environmental justice.

-- practice social work with individuals, families, groups, organizations, and communities.
+- Evaluate practice with individuals, families, groups, organizations and communities.

 View assessment data for the classes of 2009 through 2012: